Just about every lunch has school snacks to help get kids through the day while training to be Canada’s men and women of tomorrow.

 As far as I’m aware of high school, college and university students can pack whatever school snacks they’d like for the day.

-I’m betting you could get a bag of bagels and 227g pack of cream cheese at the least which means you’ve got breakfast for at least 5 days for the 1 breakfast you bought on the run.
+I’m betting you could get a bag of bagels and a 227g pack of cream cheese at the least, which means you’ve got breakfast for at least five days for the one breakfast you bought on the run.

-Try to avoid these impulse food choices because they will only set you back financially especially when you are a student.
-Even after you move on budgeting for stuff like eating out is important to your overall financial success.
+Try to avoid these impulse food choices because they will only set you back financially, especially when you are a student.
+Even after you move on, budgeting for stuff like eating out is vital to your overall financial success.